This EIP does three things:

 This precompile MUST cost SIGRECOVER_PRECOMPILE_BASE_GAS

-for the signature data, this penalty is charged once the sigrecover
+, this penalty is charged before the sigrecover

 precompile executes.